laurencejbelliott/realtime_hrsi_situation_classifier/README.md

 # Real-time HRSI Situation Classifier
 A ROS kinetic package for realtime classification of situation in human-robot spatial interaction.
-To be used as part of the ILIAD warehouse robot software stack.
+Part of the ILIAD warehouse robot software stack.

 ## Setup
 Requires ROS kinetic, Ubuntu 16.04, and python3.5